Social Service Worker Program(Accelerated) (C135)

 Leadership Claims

-Preparing Social Service Worker graduates to be agents of and allies for change and social justice in diverse communities for over twenty years.
+Preparing Social Service Worker graduates to be agents of and allies for change and social justice in diverse communities for 20 years.

 Program Overview